 Latest GDP tracker

-- The UK economy is on course to grow by 0.5 per cent in the third quarter of 2019 and by 0.3 per cent in the fourth quarter (figure 1).
-This would be consistent with GDP growth of 1.3 per cent in 2019 as a whole, down slightly from 1.4 per cent in 2018 and 1.9 per cent in 2017.
+- The UK economy is on course to grow by 0.1 per cent in the fourth quarter (figure 1).
+This would be consistent with GDP growth of 1.3 per cent in 2019, down slightly from 1.4 per cent in 2018

 Dr Garry Young

 Director of Macroeconomic Modelling and Forecasting